MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 The `props` parameter contains required key-value pairs that define the URL where the dossier is located and the ID of the `<div>` placeholder where the iFrame containing the dossier instance will be created.
 It can also contain other optional key-value pairs to customize the UI, features, and authentication.

+Embedding too many pages using the Embedding SDK can lead to performance problems and even browser crashes due to limited browser resources.
+To ensure stable performance, it's recommended to embed the MicroStrategy Library page in no more than 4 to 6 containers.

+The other similar APIs like `microstrategy.embeddingContexts.embedReportPage(props)` and `microstrategy.embeddingContexts.embedLibraryPage(props)` follow this rule.

 The `props` parameter is explained in [Properties](#properties).

 ### Dossier.getDossierInstanceId()